The 12 Best Oceanfront Hotels and Resorts in the U.S.

 Itching for a stunning waterfront view and the sound of crashing waves?
 These beachy stays won't disappoint!

-A 2022 Hilton survey found that more than one-third (37%) of travelers feel mentally refreshed on vacation when they don't have to worry about leaving the resort during their stay.
-And that in itself is the beauty of an oceanfront resort: being mere steps from the beach means you have convenient access to a relaxing or fun-filled afternoon.
+A 2022 Hilton survey found that more than one-third (37 percent) of travelers feel mentally refreshed on vacation when they don't have to worry about leaving the resort during their stay.
+And that in itself is the beauty of an oceanfront resort: Being mere steps from the beach means you have convenient access to a relaxing or fun-filled afternoon.

 This refined inn is set in a historic, Craftsman-style mansion right on a bluff overlooking the Mendocino coastline.
 And to boot, it also happens to be a two-minute stroll to Greenwood State Beach, which is perfect for a secluded picnic.

 "The property is continually being enhanced, with additions to the gardens and organic menu," says McCool Travel owner, Charles McCool.
 "But the astounding views are the primary reason people come to Elk Cove."